Products of Euclidean metrics and applications to proximity questions among curves: Introduction

 \section{Introduction}

-The problem of Approximate Nearest Neighbor (ANN) search is fundamental in computer science: one has to preprocess a dataset so as to answer proximity queries efficiently, for a given query object.
-ANN has been enjoying a lot of attention and significant progress has been achieved in the past couple of decades.
-However, most work has been devoted to vector spaces, and complex objects have not been sufficiently treated.
-Here, we focus on distance functions for polygonal curves which lie in the Euclidean space.
-Polygonal curves are essentially point sequences of varying length and have a wide range of applications ranging from road segments in low dimensions to time-series in arbitrary dimension and protein backbone structures.
+The problem of Nearest Neighbor (NN) search is fundamental in computer science: one has to preprocess a dataset so as to answer proximity queries efficiently, for any given query object.
+The Approximate Nearest Neighbor (ANN) problem is a relaxation of the above problem where proximity queries are answered approximately: a valid answer realizes a distance to the query which can be larger than the distance between the query and its nearest neighbor, but in a controllable way.
+ANN has been enjoying a lot of attention, and significant progress has been achieved in the past couple of decades, both in the theoretical as well as in the practical realm.
+However, most work has been devoted to vector spaces, and complex objects have not been sufficiently treated in the literature.
+Here, in order to address one such class of complex objects, we focus on distance functions for polygonal curves, which lie in the Euclidean space.
+Polygonal curves are essentially point sequences of varying length, and have a wide spectrum of applications, ranging from road segments in low dimensions (e.g.~\cite{giscup2017}) to time-series in arbitrary dimension (e.g.~\cite{HK02}) and up to protein backbone structures (e.g.~\cite{JXZ08}).
 In general, the problem we aim to solve is as follows.